bsiegert/blog/content/posts/bhyve-netbsd.md

  - NetBSD
  - TrueNAS
 ---
-My new NAS at home is running TrueNAS Core.
+My new NAS at home is running [TrueNAS Core].
 So far, it has been excellent, however I struggled a bit setting up a NetBSD VM on it.
 Part of the problem is that a lot of the docs and how-tos I found are stale, and the information in it no longer applies.

-TrueNAS Core allows running VMs using **bhyve**, which is FreeBSD's hypervisor.
+[TrueNAS Core] allows running VMs using **bhyve**, which is FreeBSD's hypervisor.
-NetBSD is not an officially supported OS, at least according to the guest OS chooser in the TrueNAS web UI :) But since the release of NetBSD 9 a while ago, things have become far simpler than they used to be -- with one caveat (see below).
+NetBSD is not an officially supported OS, at least according to the guest OS chooser in the [TrueNAS] web UI :) But since the release of NetBSD 9 a while ago, things have become far simpler than they used to be -- with one caveat (see below).